GabrielvMarinho/Obsidian/Tech/Software/Concepts/MISCELLANEOUS/Synchronous.md

-events or operations happens in a specific sequence, can be multithreaded.
+An operation that happens in a specific sequence of tasks, blocks everything while something is happening. (can be multithreaded)